My favorite thing to do in the fall is this:

 10. Try Geocaching

 It may not be as cool as the Pokémon phenomenon, but it’s been around for a while, and it’s a bit more grownup.
 It’s a similar concept.
 But in geocaching, you use a GPS receiver – a smartphone will work – to hide and seek treasures, called geocaches, in your area.
 Type “geocaching” and the name of your town in a search engine to uncover GPS coordinates for geocaches nearby.
+You can also download the geocaching app.
 You may discover things in your local park that you never knew about – and walk farther than you intended.
 It’s a win-win situation.

 11. Check Out Some Community Outdoor Yoga